minovsor/mgb-bho-ds/README.md

 ## 3. Usage
-Use the following commands or use your favorite IDE (e.g. Spyder)
+Use the following commands/scripts OR run through your favorite IDE (e.g. Spyder)

 ### 3.1 Activate Environment (or use your IDE)
 ```bash